SEND - Special Educational Needs and Disabilities (SEND) at Musbury Primary School

 Welcome to Musbury Primary School's SEND page.
 My name is Belinda Cook and I am the SENDCo (Special Educational Needs Coordinator).
 I hold the Postgraduate Certificate in Special Educational Needs Coordinator qualification and am passionate about supporting our children at Musbury.
 Our school aims to be a fully inclusive school which caters for the needs of all our children.
 We pride ourselves in working closely with our SEND children and their families to ensure they achieve their full potential.

-Autism and Us Parent Programme (Autumn Term 2024)
+Autism and Us Parent Programme (Spring Term 2025)

 Support from the Communication and Interaction Team - Education and Families (devon.gov.uk)